kemckinnmsft/HOL3000/instructions.md

 	>[!NOTE] Keep in mind that now the SCC Sensitivity Labels have been activated, so any modifications, additions, or deletions will be syncronised to Azure Information Protection in the Azure Portal.
 There are some functional differences between the two sections (DLP in SCC, HYOK & Custom Permissions in AIP), so please be aware of this when modifying policies to ensure a consistent experience on clients.
 ===
-# Exercise 4A: Bulk Classification with the AIP Client
+# Bulk Classification with the AIP Client
 [:arrow_left: Home](#azure-information-protection)

 In this task, we will perform bulk classification using the built-in functionality of the AIP Client.
 This can be useful for users that want to classify/protect many documents that exist in a central location or locations identified by scanner discovery.
 Because this is done manually, it is an AIP P1 feature.